Our #SeeTheSigns Advocates Save Lives; You Can Too

 In the nearly two decades since her diagnosis, diabetes hasn’t stopped her.
 She went on to study in Italy, teach English in Vietnam, get married and adopted a son, run for political office and is now pursuing her second Master’s degree and Ph.D.

-In 2018, she became a BT1 advocate and has been sharing warning sign posters at doctors’ offices and clinics, pharmacies and on college campuses.
+In 2018, she became a BT1 advocate and has been sharing signs of diabetes posters at doctors’ offices and clinics, pharmacies and on college campuses.

 “I know what DKA feels like and how scary it can be,” Brittany says.
-“With the DKA Campaign, my hope is that people recognize signs of DKA and ask for simple finger stick that could save their life.”
+“With the [awareness] campaign, my hope is that people recognize signs of DKA and ask for simple finger stick that could save their life.”

 Niamh, diagnosed at age 7

-Possibly Beyond Type 1’s youngest warning signs campaign advocate, Niamh Pfaff, 15, from Garden City, New York, was in DKA when she was first diagnosed with type 1 at 7 years old.
+One of Beyond Type 1’s younger signs of diabetes campaign advocate, Niamh Pfaff, 15, from Garden City, New York, was in DKA when she was first diagnosed with type 1 at 7 years old.

 “The weeks leading up to my diagnosis I had lost around 15 pounds.
 I had been constantly thirsty and drinking a lot of water.
 I experienced cramps and pain in the area my pancreas is located as well.
 I experienced exhaustion very frequently as well,” Niahm says.